 4. Free Concert Ticket

-If you and/ or your band is focused on performing live, give your fans a voucher for a free ticket to come see you live.
+If you and your band is focused on performing live, give your fans a voucher for a free ticket to see you live.
 Who knows… maybe you’ve got a lot of fans out there who enjoy your music but haven’t been convinced enough to pay to see you perform live.
 Now, you not only have more fans who WANT to come to see you live, but you have their email addresses so you can contact them directly when you are performing in their area!

 5. Free, Exclusive Merch

 If merch sales are a big revenue driver for you, why not create something unique for the mailing list subscribers that they can get for free when they join?
-Word to the wise though, make sure this is something your fans will actually want, but always remember that a sticker or a button doesn’t cost that much to produce.
+Word to the wise though, make sure this is something your fans will want, but always remember that a sticker or a button doesn’t cost that much to produce.

 6. Add Fan Pictures To An Official Photo Album on Facebook or Instagram